 Online Resizing: After you resize a disk attached to an instance online, the new disk size immediately takes effect without the need to restart the instance.

 Offline Resizing: After you resize a disk attached to an instance offline, you must restart the instance in the ECS console or by calling an API operation for the new disk size to take effect.
-If you run the
+The new disk size does not take effect if you run the reboot

 If a disk is in the Unattached state, you can resize the disk only offline.

 If an instance is a Windows instance on which a virtio driver of a version earlier than 58011 is installed, select Offline Resizing.
 If you select Online Resizing to resize a disk on the Windows instance, the resize operation does not take effect.
-Before you can resize a disk on the Windows instance online, you must update the version of the virtio driver.
-For information about how to view and update the version of the virtio driver, see Update the Red Hat virtio driver on a Windows instance.
+Before you can resize a disk on the Windows instance online, update the virtio driver version.
+For information about how to view and update the virtio driver version, see Update the Red Hat virtio driver on a Windows instance.

 ③: In the lower-left corner of the Resize Cloud Disk page, confirm the price and click OK.